-This article details on how to point your GoDaddy Domain to your Host in 3 simple steps.
-By doing this, you will be able to create a website on your host and people will be able to reach it with your Domian Name instead of an IP address.
+This article details how to point your GoDaddy Domain to your Host in 3 simple steps.
+By doing this, you will be able to create a website on your host and people will be able to reach it with your Domain Name instead of an IP address.

-Step 1 – Enter to the Domain Management Setup Menu
+Step 1 – Enter the Domain Management Setup Menu

-To point your new domain to your hosting service you’ll need to log-in into your GoDaddy account.
+To point your new domain to your hosting service you’ll need to log-in to your GoDaddy account.
 Remember you will need to write on your username and password.
 After that, look for the navigation menu and go to the Domains sub-menu.
-There, you’ll find whatever you need to setup your domains, transfer or even register a new one.
+There, you’ll find whatever you need to set up your domains, transfer or even register a new one.
 In this case, you want to open your Domain Management Settings, so please click there and wait until the next page loads.

 GoDaddy will show you the Domain information, along with the expiration date and forwarding settings.
 Scroll down to the Nameservers setup and click the “Set Nameservers” Button.
 You can forget about the rest of the options right now and leave them on default settings.